 Rule 26(b)(5), Fed.
 R. Civ.
 P. (emphasis supplied); In re E.I.
 DuPont De Nemours & Co. – Benlate Litig., 99 F.3d 363, 372 n.9 (1996);

 A party must assert and support a privilege by (1) raising the privilege in a timely objection that identifies with particularity what is being withheld, pursuant to what privilege; and (2) substantiating the privilege claim with evidence.
 See General Motors Corp. v.
 Conkle, 226 Ga.
 App.
 34, 47, 486 S.E.2nd 180, 192 (1997) (“Stating a privilege claim and meeting the burden of showing by evidence that privilege applies are not the same”).
 “An unsupported claim of privilege does not meet the proponent’s burden of showing the privilege applies.”
 Tyson v.
 Old Dominion Freight Line, Inc., 270 Ga.
 App.
 897, 899, 608 S.E.2d 266, 269 (2004); Freiermuth v.
 PPG Industries, Inc. 218 F.R.D.
 694, 698 (N.D.Ala.
 2003).

-Defendant refused to produce a privilege log specifically so that Plaintiff would have no way to contest Defendant’s “privilege” claims even if there was any way for Plaintiff to know what those claims were.
-Notably, Defendant has even refused to provide the date of the alleged privileged communications; something clearly relevant to its own answer to Plaintiff’s 57th Request for Admission.
+Defendant refused to produce a privilege log specifically so that Plaintiff would have no way to contest the Defendant’s “privilege” claims even if there was any way for Plaintiff to know what those claims were.
+Notably, the Defendant has even refused to provide the date of the alleged privileged communications, something relevant to its answer to Plaintiff’s 57th Request for Admission.
 Defendant has willfully failed to identify the facts or documents claimed to be “privileged” and support those claims with any evidence.